mandreobr/thesupplementpost/src/content/reviews/Men-Health/prostadine/what-is.md

   <li>Frequent nighttime urination (nocturia)</li>
   <li>Difficulty initiating urination</li>
   <li>Weak or interrupted urine stream</li>
-  <li>A sensation of incomplete bladder emptying</li>
+  <li>A persistent sensation of incomplete bladder emptying</li>
   <li>Sudden urgency or increased daytime frequency</li>
-  <li>Mild pelvic or bladder pressure</li>
+  <li>Mild pelvic or bladder-area pressure</li>
 </ul>

 <p>
-  Recognizing these signs early empowers men to take proactive steps — and this is where natural OTC formulas like Prostadine can offer supportive benefits.
+  Ignoring these signs allows inflammation and congestion to progress.
+Recognizing them early empowers men to take proactive steps — and this is where natural OTC formulas like Prostadine can offer supportive benefits.
 </p>

 <h2 id="what-ingredients-are-in-prostadine">What Ingredients Are in Prostadine?</h2>

 <p>
-  Prostadine contains a 315 mg proprietary blend combining botanicals, marine extracts, and bioactive compounds known for supporting urinary, metabolic, and prostate wellness.
+  Prostadine contains a 315 mg proprietary blend combining botanicals, marine extracts, and bioactive compounds known for their supportive roles in urinary, metabolic, and prostate wellness.
+Below is a detailed breakdown of its key actives.
 </p>

 <h3>Key Active Ingredients:</h3>